-Every effort must be made to ensure children and young people remain either with their parents, carers or activity leaders.
-However, should a child or young person become lost or go missing whilst engaging with a club activity, the club will make every effort to locate the child as quickly as possible.
+Every effort must be made to ensure adults at risk and young people remain either with their parents, carers or activity leaders.
+However, should a vulnerable adult or young person become lost or go missing whilst engaging with a club activity, the club will make every effort to locate them as quickly as possible.

-If the child or young person is not located within a reasonable amount of time, the club will contact the child's parents or carers and agree with them to contact the police.
+If the adult at risk or young person is not located within a reasonable amount of time, the club will contact their parents or carers and agree with them to contact the police.
 If the parents or carers are not available, the club will call the police directly.

-A record will be kept by a designated Safeguarding Lead of any instances in which a child or young person goes missing whilst engaging in club activities including any action taken by the club and the eventual outcome.
+A record will be kept by a designated Safeguarding Lead of any instances in which a vulnerable adult or young person goes missing whilst engaging in club activities including any action taken by the club and the eventual outcome.

-Searching children and young people
+Searching people

-In order to ensure the safety and security of all club activities, it may be that a child or young person is subjected to the club's search process.
-In such instances, the preferred approach is that children and young people self-search under the supervision of the steward or security member.
-However, if concerns remain that the child or young person is concealing an item then consent will be sought from the parent or carer before the steward or security member conducts a search on the child while a supervisor observes.
+In order to ensure the safety and security of all club activities, it may be that an adult at risk or young person is subjected to the club's search process.
+In such instances, the preferred approach is that vulnerable adults and young people self-search under the supervision of the steward or security member.
+However, if concerns remain that an adult at risk or young person is concealing an item then consent will be sought from the parent or carer before the steward or security member conducts a search on the vulnerable adult while a supervisor observes.
 Stewards will not search any under 14s however we can ask for Police to carry out a search if we have concerns.